leonfoks/coretran/README.md

 Run the same cmake command you used to build the coretran library.

+Type "make", or "mingw32-make" on windows if you did not follow [this step](#makeAlias)

-Run the test script!
+Run the test script located in the bin folder!
 It should show whether each function has passed or failed, and may show timings for the sorting routines.

 #### How to use coretran in your library or program